open-policy-agent/opa/docs/book/best-practice-identity.md

 ### Performance and Availability
 Latency and availability of decision-making are dependent on the network.
 This approach may still be superior to running OPA on a remote server entirely because a local OPA can make some decisions without going over the network--those decisions that do not require information from the remote LDAP/AD server.

-### Current limitations
-* Unit test framework does not allow you to mock out the results of builtin functions
-* Any credentials that are needed for the external service must be hardcoded into the policy.
-  * There has been discussion around adding a builtin that pulls information out of the environment so that OPA can be configured with credentials.

 ## 5. Summary